 How to Maximize Your Employees’ Ability & Willingness to Perform at Their Potential

 Keynote speaker, author, employee engagement expert and workplace culture consultant Jason Lauritsen defines employee engagement as “the degree to which an employee is willing and able to perform up to their potential.”
 During an interactive Q&A session Jason explored the foundations of an engaging employee experience that unlocks that potential.
-Here’s a synopsis 9 key takeaways:
+Here’s a synopsis of the 9 key takeaways:

-1. Differentiate engagement from experience
+1. Differentiate employee engagement from employee experience

 In HR we do a lot of rebranding.
 We take employment and make it recruiting.
 We take recruiting and make it talent acquisition.
 But that’s not what’s going on with employee engagement versus employee experience.
 They are certainly linked but they are not the same.

 Engagement is an outcome measurement.
 Experience is something the employee is immersed in every day.
 Employee experience is the kind of thinking we’ve been waiting for to break us open on engagement.
 It moves us into a proactive mindset.
 We start to think from the beginning about how we can design and create our workplace culture for great employee experiences, as opposed to measuring our workplace to see how engaged we are, and THEN going back and trying to fix the brokenness.

 What’s essential to remember is that no one individual or department can own this by themselves; the organization as a whole has to design and create the experience.
 Communication and HR and IT play a role.
 Management and leadership play huge roles.
 Our fellow employees play a role.

 2. Shift from a contractual to a relational employee experience mindset